pdfme/pdfme/website/docs/getting-started.md

 :::caution

-pdfme is now beta version.
+pdfme is now in beta version.
 Please report any issues or suggestions from [Help page](/help) or [edit this page.](https://github.com/hand-dot/pdfme-beta/tree/main/website/docs/getting-started.md)
 :::

 ## Introduction

-pdfme was created to simplify PDF generation and design.
-It is especially useful for the following use cases.
+pdfme was created to simplify the design and generation process of a PDF.
+It is especially useful for the following use cases:

 - Need to create a designed PDF with short code.
-- Need to integrate PDF design features into applications.
+- Need to integrate PDF editor features into an application.
 - Need to create a large number of PDFs without compromising performance

-As a example, the author's service [https://labelmake.jp/](https://labelmake.jp/) can create more than 100 varieties of PDFs and generates more than 100,000 PDF files per month.
+As an example, the author's service [https://labelmake.jp/](https://labelmake.jp/) can create more than 100 varieties of PDFs and generates more than 100,000 PDF files per month.

 ## Installation